aksharabhat/aksharaBhat-fed-test/README.md

 3. Checkout to master branch(If not present in master branch) as the code stays in master branch: "git checkout master"
 4. Install all dependencies: "npm install"
 5. Run the command to start the server: "npm start"
+6. If any of the modules were not installed correctly during npm install, there is chances that error might pop up after npm start.
+Please install those modules manually to make the react code work.

 ### `npm start`